DiMNDev/TDD-myFirstUnitTest/README.md

 Each (8, 9) have a corresponding file with extensions:

--.test.js - The test file for the example
+`.test.js` - The test file for the example

--.js - The production code for the example
+`.js` - The production code for the example

--.txt - The regularly expressed, human readable, steps or guidelines to produce the feature.
+`.txt` - The regularly expressed, human readable, steps or guidelines to produce the feature.
 The idea of the feature if you will.

 Example-10 Demonstrates the use of code coverage using the nyc package.
 By commenting out the second test inside Example-10 and running `"npm run coverage"` you can see this in action.